-Scott Christopher has been our Chief Financial Officer since May 2016 and our Chief Accounting Officer since May 2015.
+Scott Christopher has been our Chief Financial Officer since May 2016, and served as our Chief Accounting Officer from May 2015 to August 2018.
+Mr. Christopher also serves as a Senior Vice President of the Fortress Private Equity group.
 From 2010 to 2015, Mr. Christopher worked as Deputy Corporate Controller at American International Group, Inc. Prior to that, he worked at Deloitte & Touche LLP in various capacities in Audit, Advisory and Merger & Acquisition Services.
-Mr. Christopher received a Bachelor of Business Administration in Accounting from the University of Wisconsin - Madison and is a certified public accountant.
+Mr. Christopher received a Bachelor of Business Administration in Accounting from the University of Wisconsin - Madison, and is a certified public accountant.